 If you just allow your plants to die naturally, the dead flowers will fall to the soil.
 When the conditions are right, cosmos seeds will germinate all by themselves, saving you time seed raising.
 How awesome is that?

 5. Long flowering and fabulous feature plants

 Cosmos blooms can last many months, so they’re great value.
 When planted in a group, they are an attractive focal point and will attract more bees than just dotted around your garden as single plants.
 These clever insects know they use less energy flying from flower to flower for a free feed, when they’re all in one spot.
 Smart hey?

 6. Edible flowers

-If you grow from organic seeds and don’t use chemicals, the pretty petals are also edible and brighten up salads.
+If you grow from organic seeds and don’t use chemicals, the pretty petals of Cosmos sulphureus (C. bipinnatus, C. caudatus or Mexican Aster) are also edible and brighten up salads.

 7. Pests don’t seem to bother them

 A low-maintenance flower without many pest problems is a bonus.
 Ideally, sow your cosmos in amongst other flowers like marigolds and nasturtiums, vegetables and flowering herbs.
 A diversely planted garden, even in a pot or tub will reduce the likelihood of an imbalance in pest insects.

 8. Use as cut flowers in a vase or bouquet